 Of course, this physical and spiritual separation from nature was an illusion.
 Humans needed to be tangibly near the resources they usurped.
 All historic human cities have been illegally built on the most water-rich, most biologically diverse habitats: usually a river delta, a fertile valley, or other sheltered location.
 The species that once inhabited these locations were made extinct by humans such a long time ago that, we don’t even know who they were or what they looked like.
-Whatever is left of these habitats, and all the species that still live in them, are under attack by 8 billion hungry, wasteful water faucets that suck the life out of Earth’s ecosystems twenty-four hours a day.
-The worst of the climate crisis may only be beginning, but the extinction apocalypse has already been perpetrated.
+Whatever is left of these habitats, and all the species that still live in them, are under attack by 8 billion hungry, wasteful water faucets that deplete water out of Earth’s remaining ecosystems twenty-four hours a day.
+While the worst of the climate crisis is only just beginning, the extinction apocalypse has already been largely perpetrated.
 We have driven to extinction not only countless plants and animals, but other species of intelligent humanoids like us that used to inhabit this planet.
 We are now simply finishing off whatever is left.
 The rich biodiversity legacy of this planet has already largely been forgotten.
 There are many humans who have grown up exclusively in cities and seen nothing but concrete walls and pollution all their lives.
 They are ignorant of what nature is, and that protecting it is critical to the continuation of their own species.
 If we have truly disconnected ourselves this much from the ecosystem that feeds us, we might as well be pronounced technically dead.

-The impact of the seemingly benign primitive humans was still significant on a per person basis, but given their extremely low population, Earth had time to regenerate.
+In the case of the seemingly benign primitive humans, their impact was still significant on a per person basis, especially when it came to the extinction of species.
 In fact, if all 8 billion humans of today suddenly became foragers, their impact would potentially be even greater than that of modern humans.
 They would need so many millions of acres of virgin woodland and savanna full of berries and animals to kill, that Earth would not be able to sustain them.
-Many of them would die in the first round of feeding, while wars broke out between tribes to control territories that contained the richest food resources.
+Many of them would die in the first round of feeding, while wars would break out between tribes over the control of territories containing the richest food resources.

 One of the biggest illusions that many in the environmental movement still hold is that humans were once a sustainable species.
 It is an argument that doesn’t stand its ground from a biological perspective.
 Our brain has barely changed since then.
 We are the same species, biologically: with the same anxieties, the same need to hoard, to compete for resources.
 We may have new technologies to achieve our goals, but the goals themselves have not changed.

 The myth of primitive humans living in peaceful harmony with Earth, singing songs to the stars before falling asleep in front of the fire needs to end.
 Yes, primitive humans did have a higher appreciation for Earth.
 They did have more gratitude and respect for the power and abundance of nature.
 They did reuse and recycle more than us.
 But they, like the humans of today, assumed that this abundance was limitless, infinite, inexhaustible, in the same way that today’s humans walk through the supermarket and think that all these foods will be continuously replenished by themselves, until the end of time.

 People are still foragers at heart – only that rather than walking through a forest, they have bulldozed the forest to build supermarket shelves to walk through instead.
-The food in these supermarkets gets on trucks, ships and intercontinental flights.
-By the time it gets into our stomachs, people have been exploited, animals have choked on the plastic packaging, and an entire planet has seen its climate change.
+The food in these supermarkets arrives on trucks, ships and intercontinental flights.
+By the time it reaches our stomach people have been exploited, animals have choked on the plastic packaging, and an entire planet has seen its climate change.
 As long as the Earth destruction machine is wired deep into the fabric of our society, culture, economy and salaries, we are all criminal accomplices in the ongoing decimation of Earth.

 Only when all of us are much poorer, some even starving, will we look back and realise that what we considered a normal, entitled existence, was in fact a life of normalised excess.
 The tragedy of the human species, and ironically, the ultimate reason for its eventual demise, is that it just never knew how to be mediocre.
 It never knew how to pace itself, stop and smell the roses, or the disturbing funk of extinction it left behind every single time.
-It is a species that has simply forgotten how to just “be”, and be happy simply by virtue of existing, like all the other species.
+It is a species that has simply forgotten how to just “be”, and be happy simply by virtue of existing.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books